55 UART and RS-232 Serial Communication

 • Cable length limits speed: <15m @ 115200 bps, longer cables need lower rates

-Python’s pyserial library is the standard tool for UART communication from a PC or Raspberry Pi.
+Python’s pyserial library is a common tool for UART communication from a PC or Raspberry Pi, but beginners should first understand the workflow rather than copy a long script.

 55.11.1 Reading GPS NMEA Data